adel-mamin/amast/libs/hsm/README.rst

-When transitioning, exit events (:c:macro:`AM_EVT_EXIT`) are sent by the library automatically up the ancestor chain until reaching the nearest common ancestor (NCA) of the source and target states.
+When transitioning, exit events (:c:macro:`AM_EVT_EXIT`) are sent by the library automatically up the ancestor chain until reaching the least common ancestor (LCA) of the source and target states.
 Then, entry events (:c:macro:`AM_EVT_ENTRY`) are sent automatically by the library down the ancestor chain to the target state.
 Finally the library sends the init event (:c:macro:`AM_EVT_INIT`) to the target state.
-The NCA does not receive the exit event nor does it receive the entry and init events.
+The LCA does not receive the exit event nor does it receive the entry and init events.

 There is a special case when the source and target states match (a self-transition).
 In this scenario the source state will be sent the exit and then the entry event followed by the init event.

-For example, if *s111* is the source state and *s121* is the target state, then the NCA is state *s1*.
+For example, if *s111* is the source state and *s121* is the target state, then the LCA is state *s1*.
 This means that the exit events are sent to *s111* and *s11* and then the entry events are sent to *s12* and *s121*.
 Then the init event is sent to *s121*.

-If *s11* is the source state and *s2* is the target state, then the NCA is the default top level state *am_hsm_top*, so exit events are sent to *s11* and *s1* and then an entry event is sent to *s2*.
+If *s11* is the source state and *s2* is the target state, then the LCA is the default top level state *am_hsm_top*, so exit events are sent to *s11* and *s1* and then an entry event is sent to *s2*.
 Then the init event is sent to *s2*.